albertony/wslkit/README.md

 - Alpine (tested version 3.13.1)
 - Arch (tested version 2021.02.01)
 - Fedora (tested release versions 34, 35, 36 and development versions 37 and 38 (current Rawhide), both standard and minimal base images.
 Note that Fedora 35 does not mount /mnt/c properly, which also means Install-VpnKit will not work out of the box.
+- Void Linux (Install-VpnKit not supported yet)
+- Clear Linux OS (Install-VpnKit not supported yet)
+- Rocky Linux (Install-VpnKit not supported yet)

-Note that the Alpine, Arch and Fedora distributions listed above are not regular WSL images.
+Note that the Alpine, Arch, Fedora, Void, Clear and Rocky distributions listed above are not regular WSL images.
+Alpine, Arch and Void are official root filesystem distributions (Alpine calls it "minimal root filesystem", Arch calls it "bootstrap").
-Alpine is the official "minimal root filesystem" distribution from alpinelinux.org, and Arch is the official bootstrap distribution archlinux.org.
-Fedora is the root filesystem taken from the official Docker container image.
+Fedora, Clear and Rocky are the root filesystem taken from the official Docker container images.

 ### Linux configuration